How Much Does Whole Life Insurance Cost? (2026 Rates)

 • Smoking Status: Nonsmoker

-• Male: 5'9" tall, 160 pounds
+• Man: 5'9" tall, 160 pounds

-• Female: 5'4" tall, 120 pounds
+• Woman: 5'4" tall, 120 pounds

 • Health Rating: Average

-All premiums reflect this standard profile unless noted otherwise.
+All premiums use this profile unless noted.

 Variable Testing

-• Smoking status (smoker vs. nonsmoker)
+• Smoking status: smoker vs. nonsmoker

-• Health levels (from average to poor ratings)
+• Health rating: average to poor

-• Coverage amounts (varying death benefit levels)
+• Coverage amount: multiple death benefit levels

 Data Analysis Process